mrsilver76/itunes_playlist_exporter/README.md

 ## Managing multiple playlists from multiple users with Plex

-This section caters for people who run multiple computers with iTunes and wish to store all their music and playlists in a single location (eg. a NAS - but could be a computer with a shared
+This section caters for people who run multiple Windows computers with iTunes and wish to store all their music and playlists in a single location (eg. a NAS - but could be a computer with a shared folder).
+In our example, we're going to use three people (Rita, Bob and Sue) who all have a laptop (Rita-PC, Bob-PC and Sue-PC) running iTunes and a network drive (called OurNAS) running Plex.

+OurNAS will need to store all three music libraries along with the playlists for each of those libraries.
+Plex will then be configured to point to each of these libraries so that Rita, Sue and Bob can access their own library (or someone elses) whenever they want.
+Whilst we could leave the music on the laptops, it will mean that the laptop would need to be on when any music is played - which is less than ideal.

+The first thing we need to do is create a location on OurNAS for each persons music and playlists.